thecartercenter/nemo-docs/content/getstarted/getstarted.rst

 .. image:: addquestion.png

 .. tip::
-  For more details on question types go to :ref:`question-types` section.
+  For more details on question types, see:ref:`question-types` section.